GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 ## Lineage

 Digital Earth Australia (DEA) Water Observations is derived from Landsat 5, 7, 8 and 9 imagery.
-Imagery is initially corrected to Analysis Ready Data (ARD) standard, and masked for cloud, cloud-shadow, data contiguity, steep slope, solar incidence angle, and terrain shadow.
-Water classification is achieved using a decision tree based on the individual spectral bands of the Landsat satellites and derived normalised difference indicies associated with water and vegetation.
-The output is then stored as an 8-bit, bit-field with values from 0 - 255 indicating the presence or absence of each mask type and the presence or absence of water.
+All input imagery is first processed to Analysis Ready Data (ARD) standard.
+Only images with a mean XY Geometric Quality Assessment (GQA, a measure of average horizontal positional accuracy) score of 1.0 or lower are retained; images with values greater than 1.0 are discarded.
+The retained images are then masked for cloud, cloud-shadow, data contiguity, steep slope, solar incidence angle, and terrain shadow.
+Water classification is performed using a decision tree based on the individual spectral bands of the Landsat satellites and derived normalised difference indicies associated with water and vegetation.
+The final output is stored as an 8‑bit bit‑field (values 0–255), encoding the presence or absence of water and the presence or absence of each mask type.

 ## Processing steps